stormpat/blockr-python/README.md

 ###Installation

 Clone the repository.
-(This might be a pip package one day).
+(This will be a pip package one day in the future).

 ###Documentation